Retrograde motion explained: what is retrograde motion in astronomy

 The following Solar System planets will also go retrograde in 2025:

-To observe the retrograde motion, you’ll need to mark the position of a planet in the sky every day at the same time.
-Combine the results of your observations over several weeks, and you’ll see a planet outlining a loop.
+To observe a retrograde motion, you need to make a retrograde loop.
+To do so, mark the position of a planet in the sky at the same time each day.
+The combined result will show you a planet outlining a loop.

-If you don't feel like spending that much time, use the stargazing app Sky Tonight.
+You can do this manually (but it'll take at least several weeks) or you can do it in 3 steps with the stargazing app Sky Tonight.
 It has a special feature that allows you to instantly build a curve showing the annual movement of any planet.
 Here’s how to see the retrograde motion of a planet via Sky Tonight:

 How do planets in retrograde affect us?